itrascastro/rgardler.github.io/_posts/2015-09-13-searcing_for_a_cure_for__cancer_with_docker_and_azure.md

 This means I can start my Folding@Home container when I finish a task and logout safe in the knowledge that it won't get in my way when I return.
 My prepare script will simply stop the container (the Folding@Home project is designed to cope with work units that are not completed).

 What I would like to do (and I would love your help with this) is create a script that will detect when I'm not logged into the machine and fire up an instance of the Folding@Home container.
-In the meantime I just have to remember to type 'docker run -d rgardler/fah' before exiting.
+In the meantime I just have to remember to type the following before exiting:

+{% highlight bash %}
+docker run -d rgardler/fah
+{% endhighlight %}